freelawproject/juriscraper/README.rst

 For scrapers to be merged:

 -  Automated testing should pass.
-The test suite will be run automatically by both `CircleCI <https://circleci.com/gh/freelawproject/juriscraper/>`__ and Github Actions.
+The test suite will be run automatically by Github Actions.
 If changes are being made to the pacer code, the pacer tests must also pass when run.
 These tests are skipped by default.
 To run them, set environment variables for PACER_USERNAME and PACER_PASSWORD.

 -  A \*\_example\* file must be included in the ``tests/examples`` directory (this is needed for the tests to run your code).